 By Wali Zahid

-Wali Zahid is a futurist, disruptor, blogger, social media strategist, reformer, LinkedIn writer, author of iBook, Great Training in 10 Steps.
+Wali Zahid is a futurist, disruptor, award-winning journalist, blogger, social media strategist, reformer, LinkedIn writer, and author of iBook, Great Training in 10 Steps.
 He runs a #Pakistan2050 hashtag on Twitter.
 On walizahid.com, he’s writing a series called How We Messed Up Pakistan.
 As CEO of SkillCity, he coaches several Fortune-500 CEOs on leadership.
 He’s founder of a global movement for humanizing medical education and practice.
-He can be reached at Twitter @walizahid
+Twitter: @walizahid